 3. “Sin is not counted where there is no law” is a truism just like “sin is the transgression of the law.”
-The Apostle does not in fact say that there was absolutely no law before Moses, but rather he clearly has in mind the whole Law Of Moses (moral, ceremonial and civil), which was not given before Moses.
+The apostle does not, in fact, say that there was absolutely no law before Moses, but rather he clearly has in mind the whole Law Of Moses (moral, ceremonial and civil), which was not given before Moses.
 He goes on in v.
-14 to yet against confirm the effects of sin upon the world before Moses and thereby again establish the moral law.
+14 to yet again confirm the effects of sin upon the world before Moses and thereby again establish the moral law.

-This is an awkward place to argue for it, but I must since the Confession goes on in the following three paragraphs to talk about the moral, ceremonial and judicial law.
-Basically, the threefold division of the law stresses the superiority of the moral law contained in the Ten Commandments above the ceremonial and judicial/civil, which were abrogated.
+This is an awkward place to argue for it, but I must, since the Confession goes on in the following three paragraphs to talk about the moral, ceremonial and judicial law.
+Basically, the threefold division of the law stresses the superiority of the moral law contained in the Ten Commandments above the ceremonial and judicial/civil, which were abrogated and fulfilled by the life, death, and resurrection of the Lord of Glory.
 I have benefited from:

 - Dr. Philip S. Ross – From the Finger of God: The Biblical and Theological Basis for the Threefold Division of the Law

 - David Chanski – The Law of God II – Threefold Division

 - Tripartite Division of the Law of God: A Patristic and Reformed Orthodox View